LonganWANG-cs/LonganWang-cs.github.io/_pages/cv.md

   * Supervisor: Prof. Danny Poo
   * Work:
     - Researched on Big Data Analysis and Visualization.
-    - Proposed a predictive and recommendation model for the Beijing property market.
-    - Secured First Prize and achieved an A+ rating.
+    - Secured First Prize and an A+ rating.

-Project experience
+Project Experience
 ======
 * **June 2023 ~ Present: Noise Resistance Cross-modal Hashing**
   * Introduced a novel approach to achieve robust contrastive Cross-modal Hashing on noisy labels.
   * Devised a Robust Contrastive Hashing loss (RCH) to enhance reliability of binary representations for cross-modal retrieval.
   * Proposed a Dynamic Noise Separator (DNS) to eliminate the need for manual noise level estimation and reduce noise overfitting.
-  * Submitted research findings as the first author to ACM MULTIMEDIA 2024 (CCF-A).
+  * Accepted by ACM MULTIMEDIA 2024 (CCF-A) as the first author.

 * **December 2023 ~ February 2024: Robust Real-time Submersible Positioning System**
   * Developed a robust positioning system for single and multiple submersible tracking with ocean dynamics compensation.